If Mr Plant makes a mathematical mistake, then the first student to point it out gets a reward.

 c) are already on detention, or have been punished for poor behaviour;

-d) disrupt the class by repeatedly claiming mistakes where none exist;
+d) disrupt the class by repeatedly claiming mistakes wrongly;

-Students are wasting their time asking for Mr Plant to remember a previous day's mistake.
-He has no memory of any previous mistakes at any time.
+Students are wasting their time asking for Mr Plant to remember a previous mistake.
+He has no memory of ever having made a mistake in the past.

 7) While a student may insist on a reward for a (qualifying) mistake, they have no say on the nature of that reward.

-Mr Plant has whatever lollies he has, and that will not change them based on student preferences.
+Mr Plant has whatever lollies he has, and will not change them because the student wants something different.

 8) No reward will ever be earned for "being good" or any similar attempt to suck up.

-Doing the day's work is expected of a lesson, and rewards will not be issued because a boy who usually does no work decides to do some for a change.
+Doing the day's work is expected of a lesson.
+Rewards will never be issued because a boy who usually does little work decides to do some for a change.